maitlahcen/maitlahcen.github.io/_pages/research.md

 ## Working Papers

+### Racial Unemployment Gap and the Disparate Impact of the Inflation Tax, with [Garth Baughman](https://www.garthbaughman.com/) and [Hugo van Buggenum](https://sites.google.com/view/buggenum/home) (draft coming soon)

+We study the nonlinearities present in a standard labor search model with two groups of workers facing exogenous differences in the job finding and separation rates.
+We then use a monetary version of the model to study the racial unemployment gap between Black and white workers in the US and the disparate impact of the inflation tax on the two groups.

 ### [Informality, Frictional Markets and Monetary Policy](https://maitlahcen.github.io/pdfs/maitlahcen_jmp.pdf)

 *(Winner of the Young Researchers' prize at [the Economics of Informality conference 2020](https://urosario.edu.co/The-Economics-of-Informality-Conference/home/), organized by Universidad del Rosario and the Central Bank of Colombia)*